iAmWayneBenedict/smilehub/server/README.md

 - **Endpoints:**
   - `POST /EDIT/SHARED/APPOINTMENT/reschedule.php`
-    - **Description:** Allows a staff or admin to reschedule an appointment by providing the new appointment date and time based on the appointment ID.
+    - **Description:** Allows a staff or dentist to reschedule an appointment by providing the new appointment date and time based on the appointment ID.

 - **Note:**
   - Only appointments with a status of Pending can be rescheduled.